AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr data-mc-conditions="">
    <td>Custom Data</td>
    <td> <p>Data that is unique to an organization.
-Organizations can customize the Workfront application by creating custom forms and custom fields.
+Organizations can customize the [!DNL Workfront] application by creating custom forms and custom fields.
 This custom information can drive reporting for KPIs, auditing, and demand mix. </p> <p>Custom Data can be linked to:</p>
     <ul>
      <li>Projects</li>
      <li>Tasks</li>